 · Supporting quality programs that implement evidence and research-based, standards-aligned programming

 · Serving as a liaison between districts and the California Department of Education

 · Conducting site visits

 · Developing and maintaining a regional communication system

 · Increasing communication among program sites

-SDCOE serves as the direct funded grantee for 200 county elementary and middle schools funded by the state's After School Education and Safety (ASES) Program, and 42 county high schools funded by the federal 21st Century After School Safety and Enrichment for Teens (ASSETs) program and nine 21st Century Community Learning Centers (21st CCLC) Programs.
+SDCOE also serves as the direct funded grantee for 200 county elementary and middle schools funded by the state's ASES Program, and 42 county high schools funded by the federal 21st Century After School Safety and Enrichment for Teens (ASSETs) program and nine 21st Century Community Learning Centers (21st CCLC) Programs.

 · Grant and fiscal management services

-Technical assistance through site visits and consultations
+· Site visits and consultations

 · Grant applications and grant re-renewals